Brooklyn Motorcycle Accident Lawyer

 Jacoby & Meyers: We Are on Your Side

-After an accident, the only thing you should have to focus on is your recovery, but this can be hard when you are faced with mounting medical bills and missed time at work.
-At Jacoby & Meyers, LLP, the job of our Bronx personal injury lawyers is to handle all the legal and financial logistics, so you can focus on getting better.
-Our Bronx office is located at 656 East Fordham Road Bronx, NY, 10458.
+After a motorcycle accident, the only thing you should have to focus on is your recovery, but this can be hard when faced with mounting medical bills and missed time at work.
+At Jacoby & Meyers, LLP, the job of our Brooklyn personal injury lawyers is to handle all the legal and financial logistics, so you can focus on getting better.

 If you sustained an injury in a motorcycle accident, taking prompt legal action to protect your rights can help you achieve the best results.
-Contact our Bronx office at (877)-565-2993 or write to us online to speak with a member of our legal team.
+Contact our Brooklyn office at (877)-488-1707 or write to us online to speak with a member of our legal team.

 8701 3rd Avenue